papafe/papafe-blog/content/posts/source-generators-tips.md

 (put links to docs)

-Generally it's easier to go from syntax to semantic as you can see (you get only one result)
+Generally it's easier to go from syntax to semantic as you can see (you get only one result).
+Also if you go from semantic to syntax, sometimes it needs to reparse the whole syntax tree, so it's better to do the opposite if possible.

 ## Explore the syntax tree